simonbt/nessus-report-parser/README.md

 Create Apache2 vhost with Web as the root directory Edit Web/config.php and ensure that the path is correct to the reportsAPI.php.
+If you are using htaccess for authentication you will need to add the username and password into Web/config.php

 USAGE: